-In preparation for Spring Semester 2015, CourseDen (Brightspace by D2L) will be upgraded to version 10.3.
-The upgrade will make CourseDen unavailable beginning at 12:01 AM on 12/19, with an expected return to service by 5 PM on 12/26.
+In preparation for Spring Semester 2016, CourseDen (Brightspace by D2L) will be upgraded to version 10.5.
+The upgrade will make CourseDen unavailable beginning at 12:01 AM on 12/19, with an expected return to service by 5 PM on 12/31.

 Because this is an in-place upgrade, instructor access could be restored slightly earlier or could be delayed due to unforeseen circumstances.
 Any delays or changes in service will be communicated via the all-faculty email listserv.

-This upgrade may involve some minor changes to the look and feel of CourseDen, however it will not include significant changes to tool functionality.
+This upgrade may involve some minor changes to the look and feel of CourseDen, but it will not include significant changes to tool functionality.
 Rather, it features improvements and fixes to CourseDen's usability and added functionality that will enhance instructor and student experiences.